 An analysis of the service radii for the Improvements finds that all properties in the Improvement District enjoy the distinct and direct advantage of being close and proximate to parks within the Improvement District.
-As noted in the following section, several Zones of Benefit have been specifically drawn within the Improvement District to further recognize the unique levels of proximity and special benefits to properties in the Improvement District.
-The benefiting properties in the Improvement District therefore uniquely and specially benefit from the Improvements and several unique areas of special benefits have been narrowly drawn.
+As noted in the following section, several Zones of Benefit have been specifically drawn within the Improvement District to further recognize the unique levels of proximity and special benefits to properties in the Improvement District therefore uniquely and specially benefit from the Improvements and several unique areas of special benefits have been narrowly drawn.